Richard Power, 1st Earl of Tyrone: Early life

 Power was the eldest son of John Power, 5th Baron Power, of Curraghmore, County Waterford, who died in 1661, by his wife Ruth Pyphoe.
 About the time of his birth, his father became insane; his mother died when he was about twelve years old, and his grandmother Mrs. Pyphoe obtained protection for her daughter's children on the ground of their father's lunacy, and lack of involvement in the Irish Rebellion of 1641.
 When Oliver Cromwell came to Ireland he issued an order on 20 September 1649 to the effect that Lord Power and his family were under his protection.
 The Powers were pardoned in the Cromwellian Act of Settlement, but they were impoverished by the war, and in the spring of 1654 they received a weekly grant.
 They were threatened with transplantation to Connaught in that year, but were respited after inquiry; and Colonel Richard Lawrence spoke up for them.
 The family were classed as recusants, but there was no forfeiture.

-In 1655 Richard Power's sister Catherine (d.
-1660) was appointed his guardian.
+In 1655 Richard Power's sister Catherine (died 1660) was appointed his guardian.
 About three years later she married John Fitzgerald of Dromana, and asked that another guardian might be appointed.
 Power was Member of Parliament for County Waterford in the Parliament of Ireland of 1660.
 He succeeded to the peerage on the death of his father next year, and his kinsman James, Lord Annesley, was elected to fill his seat.